 Official website: Bamboo

-Availability: Paid with free trial
+Availability: Paid with a free trial

-GitLab CI is an integral part of the open-source Rails project GitLab, which was brought to light by the company GitLab inc. GitLab is hosted on GitLab.com, a free hosted service and it provides detailed git repository management with features like access control, issue tracking, code reviews and much more.
+GitLab CI is an integral part of the open-source Rails project GitLab, which was brought to light by the company GitLab inc. It is hosted on GitLab.com, a free hosted service and it provides detailed git repository management with features like access control, issue tracking, code reviews and much more.